 What is Avalanche?
 A Guide to the High-Throughput Blockchain

-An overview of Avalanche (AVAX), a Layer 1 blockchain known for its unique subnet architecture and high-speed consensus mechanism, designed for DeFi and custom blockchain deployments.
+An overview of Avalanche (AVAX), a Layer 1 blockchain known for its unique subnet architecture and high-speed consensus mechanism, designed for DeFi and.

 Avalanche (AVAX) is a high-performance, open-source Layer 1 blockchain designed to host a vibrant ecosystem of decentralized applications and enterprise blockchain solutions.
 Launched in 2020 by Ava Labs, Avalanche's primary focus is on providing near-instant transaction finality and a highly scalable platform for developers.